 The recommends seasonal influenza (flu) shots for cancer patients and survivors and anyone who has contact with a cancer patient.
 Unless contraindicated by your oncologist, LLS encourages blood cancer patients and survivors to get their flu shot every year.

 Cancer patients and survivors should get the flu shot, not the nasal mist form of the flu vaccine.
-Shots are safe for people with compromised immune systems because they're made from inactivated virus; the flu mist is made from a live virus.
+Shots are safe for people with compromised immune systems because they're made from inactivated virus; the flu mist is made from a live but weakened virus.

 For Stem Cell Transplant Patients

 The CDC and the American Society for Blood & Marrow Transplantation (ASBMT) recommend flu shots for all bone marrow, stem cell and cord blood transplant survivors beginning one year post-transplant and continuing every year thereafter.
 The flu shot is also recommended for others living or working in the household.
 Although most transplant centers follow the current CDC guidelines regarding flu shots, some recommend flu shots even earlier than one year after the transplant.